MicrosoftDocs/dynamics-365-unified-operations-public/scm/pim/product-information.md

 The product definition can be created in Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 It can also be imported from Product lifecycle management (PLM), or Product data management (PDM), or Product information management (PIM) systems.
 When more than one instance of Finance and Operations are used, it is common to use one instance as the master of the product data for other instances.
 This is supported by a large set of data entities that allow to export and import product definition data from one instance to another.

-To support the distribution of product data to many instances of operations, Finance and ODynamics 365 offers the usage of the Common Data Service.
-The product definitions are exported from an instance of Dynamics 365 for operations to the Common Data Service, where they can be used to provision other business applications, for example Dynamics 365 for Sales with product data.
+To support the distribution of product data to many instances of operations, Finance and Operations offers the usage of the **Common Data Service**.
+The product definitions can be exported from an instance of Finance and Operations to the **Common Data Service** where they can be used to provision other business applications, for example Dynamics 365 for Sales with product data.

-Note that in dynamic and agile organizations, product information data change on a daily basis, and the maintenance of accurate and actual product data is a mission critical business process on its own.
+Note that in dynamic and agile organizations, product information data changes on daily basis, so the maintenance of accurate and actual product data is a critical business process on its own.

 ## Product masters and product variants
 In an agile world, where products have to be adapted to customer needs fast, product definitions specify a set of products instead of a distinct products.
 In Microsoft Dynamics 365 for operations those generic products are called Product Masters.
 Product masters hold the definition and rules of how distinct products are described and behave in the  business processes.
 Based on these definitions, distinct products can be generated, the so called product variants.